jdwapman/jdwapman.github.io/_pages/research.md

 ## Gunrock

-I implemented the [Hyperlink-Induced Topic Search](https://en.wikipedia.org/wiki/HITS_algorithm) (HITS) web page ranking algorithm in [Gunrock](https://github.com/gunrock/gunrock/tree/master/gunrock/app/hits).
+[Gunrock](https://github.com/gunrock/gunrock/tree/master/) is a GPU-accelerated [graph algorithm](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/) library.

+I implemented the [Hyperlink-Induced Topic Search](https://en.wikipedia.org/wiki/HITS_algorithm) (HITS) web page ranking algorithm.
 The goal of the HITS algorithm is to assign websites with a hub score an authority score.
 Websites with high hub scores are sites that are useful as search engines (example: Google), while sites with high authority scores are websites that contain authoritative information (example: Wikipedia).
-More specifically, sites that point to other websites with high authority scores have a high hub score, and websites pointed to by other sites with high hub scores in turn have a high authority score.
+More specifically, sites that point to other websites with high authority scores have a high hub score, and websites pointed to by other sites with high hub scores in turn have a high authority score. [(Code)](https://github.com/gunrock/gunrock/tree/master/gunrock/app/hits)

 Other contributions include general Gunrock documentation, bug fixes, and tests.